Recoskie/AI-Matrix/docs/Examples.md

   <a id="intro" class="cmd"></a><h1>Introduction</h1>

   No matter how complex of a calculation or steps you write to output a result, the results can all be reduced back to what it takes to reproduce the measurements or results without knowing the steps.

   <br /><br />

   Anything we measure can be reduced back into math calculations or functions.
 Our brain typically does this sort of thing without us even realizing it.

   <br /><br />

   Our brain recalls these patterns and sequences from memory, allowing us to build thoughts, ideas, and brain function.

   <br /><br />

   Reality itself follows the same principles known as the law of <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause and effect</a>.

   <br /><br />

-  Everything spans from each other sequentially known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.
+  Everything reverses to simplicity that forums complexity in cause and effect sequentially known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

   <br /><br />

-  Note that all examples on this page can be modified, so you can change the examples to see the effects.
+  All examples on this page can be modified, so you can change the examples to see the effects.

   <br />